History of Ilkley: Spa town and the railway

 In the 17th and 18th centuries the town gained a reputation for the efficacy of its water.
-The Middleton family constructed and for many years maintained White Wells, an early example of a spa building containing dressing rooms and a bath fed from a spring, in the eighteenth century.
+The Middleton family constructed and for many years maintained White Wells, an early example of a spa building containing dressing rooms and a bath fed from a spring, in the 18th century.
 The Middletons encouraged visitors by permitting shooting on the manor and fishing in the river.
-Prior to the spa boom, however, Ilkley was "a little, old and ragged village" of single storey thatched cottages.
+Prior to the spa boom, however, Ilkley was "a little, old and ragged village" of single-storey thatched cottages.

 In the 19th century the town became established as a fashionable spa town, with the construction a mile to the east of the town, at Wheatley, of the vast Ben Rhydding Hydro or Hydropathic Establishment between 1843 and 1844.
-Tourists flocked here to 'take the waters' and bathe in the cold water spring.
+Tourists flocked here to "take the waters" and bathe in the cold water spring.
 Wheatley today is called Ben Rhydding after the Hydro (since demolished).

-Development based on the Hydro movement, and upon the establishment of a number of convalescent homes and hospitals, was accelerated by the establishment of a railway connection from Leeds and Bradford in 1865.
+Development based on the Hydro movement, and upon the establishment of a number of convalescent homes and hospitals, was accelerated when the railway from Leeds and Bradford opened in 1865.
 Charles Darwin underwent hydropathic treatment at Wells House when his book On the Origin of Species was published on 24 November 1859, staying with his family at the nearby North View House (now Hillside Court).
 Other Victorian visitors to the town include Madame Tussaud.
-Today, the only remaining Hydro is the white cottage known as White Wells House, which can be seen and visited on the edge of the moor over-looking the town.
+Today, the only remaining Hydro is the white cottage known as White Wells House, which can be seen and visited on the edge of the moor overlooking the town.

 20th century

 During 1906–08 architect Edwin Lutyens built Heathcote, a particularly large Neoclassical style villa, for John Thomas Hemingway, a Bradford wool merchant.
 It is a Grade II* listed building.

 T. S. Eliot in 1916 delivered six extension lectures in Ilkley, on the theme of modern French literature.

-He considered Wensleydale to be the 'Mozart of cheeses'.
+He considered Wensleydale to be the "Mozart of cheeses".

-Between the 5 and 17 August 1923, philosopher and educator Rudolf Steiner delivered a series of fourteen lectures at Ilkley which were published as A Modern Art of Education.
+Between 5 and 17 August 1923, philosopher and educator Rudolf Steiner delivered a series of fourteen lectures at Ilkley which were published as A Modern Art of Education.
 They provided a comprehensive overview of Waldorf education.
 In his report of the event, which embodies the language of his distinctive philosophical approach, he commented on the town's archaeological heritage: